google-research/google-research/performer/fast_self_attention/README.md

 * Set `lax_scan_unroll=16` for both attention functions when using a GPU to provide 4x speedups due to loop unrolling optimizations in the unidirectional case.
 * The unidirectional variant uses custom gradients via Jax, in order to provide significant memory reductions.
-* FAVOR has also been integrated into the [Reformer library](https://github.com/google/trax/blob/master/trax/layers/research/sparsity.py#L215), in order to provide additional memory gains via reversible layers.
+* FAVOR has also been integrated into the [Reformer library](https://github.com/google/trax/blob/master/trax/layers/research/sparsity.py) as `CausalFavor`, in order to provide additional memory gains via reversible layers.

 If you found this codebase useful, please consider citing the paper: